 As mentioned above, the student experience at the College is satisfactory.
-Still, an improvement which should be feasible to implement would be the socialising.
-Due to the small number of students (which is a plus) some of the students somewhat lack the social parts of the student experience.
-To that end, the College could form activities to strengthen that part such as competitions and/or connect through institutional processes past graduates with current students.
+Still, there are two main areas of improvement which should be feasible to implement.

+- 1. Due to the small number of students (which is a plus) some of the students somewhat lack the social parts of the student experience.
+To that end, the College could form activities to strengthen that part such as competitions and/or connect through institutional processes past graduates with current students. - 2.
+The dissertation part of the curriculum is a strong component but perhaps the College could consider increasing the credits allocated to it to maybe 18.
+This could increase the motivation of the students to engage more heavily with research and perhaps lead them at an even more increased rate to pursue graduate studies abroad a process that could further enhance the reputation of the College.